SJWang2015/MixSF-3DNet/README.md

 #### Training and Evaluation

-To train the model, simply execute the shell script `cmd.sh`.
+For example, To train the model with FlylingThing3D dataset, simply execute the shell script `cmd.sh`.
 Batch size, learning rate etc are adjustable.
 ```
 sh cmd.sh
 ```